UNISA Logo

 • Decolonialism

-• Mlambo N. 2022.
-Youth and the contestation of inequality with #RhodesMustFall: challenging the status quo and an emergence of a theology of spatial justice from below.
-Book chapter in Faith, Race and Inequality amongst Young Adults in South Africa: Contested and contesting discourses for a better future, edited by Prof Nadine Bowers Du-Toit.
+• Mlambo, N. 2022.
+Youth and the contestation of inequality: challenging the status quo and an emergence of a theology of spatial justice from below, in N, Bowers Du Toit (ed.).
+Faith, race and inequality among young adults in South Africa: Contested and contesting discourses for a better future.
+Stellenbosch: African Sun Media.
+105-116 (12 pages).

 • Mlambo, N. 2023.
 Dutch Reformed Church in inner city Pretoria: forming a new church space in South Africa: 1856–2020.
 Stellenbosch Theological Journal, Vol 9 (1): 1–15.